Germanunkol/GridCars/README.md

 Disclaimer:
 ----------------------
 Made in 72 hours or less...
-However, we started a little early (half day) on the network library, because of time shift issues (we can't really work on monday, and the jam started at 3 in the morning, here).
+However, we started a little early (half day) on the network library, because of time shift issues (we can't really work on monday, and the jam started at 3 in the morning, here.
+So we would otherwise only have had about 48 hours.
+Forgive us.)

 Links + Download:
 ----------------------